Freelancer vs. Independent Contractor: What’s the Difference?

 With so many people following this alternative career path (and so many employers warming up to working with them), it’s highly likely that you’ve collaborated or hired at least one person who doesn’t fit the mold of the standard 9-to-5 full-time employee.
 But what is a freelancer?
 What is an independent contractor?
 What’s the difference between them and which one is the best fit for your needs?

-To learn more about freelancers vs. independent contractors and how to determine which one to leverage for your next project, read on.
+Read on to learn more about freelancers vs. independent contractors and how to determine which one to leverage for your next project.

 What is a Freelancer?

-A freelancer is a worker who is self-employed rather than being employed by a company.
+A freelancer is a self-employed professional rather than being employed by a company.
 They set their own hours and rates, send their own invoices, and typically work with multiple clients simultaneously.
 Freelancers are responsible for a number of expenses that typical full-time employees are not responsible for, like employment taxes, business taxes, and the full cost of healthcare.

 ‘Freelance’ is a vast umbrella term that covers many different types of work arrangements.
 A freelancer may work on an hourly, monthly, project, or contract basis.
 They may consult for a set period of time or for a predetermined scope of work, or they may work with clients on an ongoing basis.